 Join us for First Fridays, a monthly recurring event for undergraduate and graduate Princeton alumni, graduate students, and parents.
 On the first Friday of each month, area alumni and their guests will meet to enjoy a prix fixe luncheon at the Nassau Club in downtown Princeton.
 As a special bonus for PA3, a Princeton University PhD candidate will present his/her work to the group in this informal setting.
 Topics vary monthly and are always interesting!
 Have a look at our impressive roster of previous luncheons.

-Pre-registration is required, by 9am on the day prior to the luncheon (so that Nassau Club can properly prepare).
+Pre-registration is required, by 9 pm on the day prior to the luncheon (so that Nassau Club can properly prepare).